Pannya Jota Mahathera: Buddha Dhatu Jadi

 One of the most famous temples founded by U Pannya Jota is the Buddha Dhatu Jadi.
-Also known as the Bandarban Golden Temple, the temple features a golden bell set on a dragon statue along with the second biggest Buddhist statue in Bangladesh.
+Also known as the Bandarban Golden Temple, the temple features a golden bell set on a dragon statue along with the second-biggest Buddhist statue in Bangladesh.
 The Buddha's dhatu (relic), which is enshrined in the temple, was a gift given to Ven.
 U Pannya Jota Mahathera in 1994 by the State Sangha Maha Nayaka Committee of Myanmar.
-The dhatu of Golden Temple is believed to provide peace and contentment for mankind.

 Rama Zadi

-Rama Zadi is the largest and tallest Buddhist temple of Bangladesh, which is located in Hoda Babur Ghona area of Rohangchhari Upazila Road, 3 km away from the Bandarban district town.
+Rama Zadi is one of the largest Buddhist temple of Bangladesh, which is located in Hoda Babur Ghona area of Rohangchhari Upazila Road, 3 km away from the Bandarban District town.
 Its height is almost 175 ft.

 Participation

 U Pannya Jota attended the following conferences in order to promote the exchange of ideas and maintain international connections with Buddhist countries.